 To determine a student’s domicile, campuses use the following principles:

-- A person retains a domicile until it is abandoned.
+- A person retains a domicile until it is abandoned and another domicile is established.

 Proof of Domicile